-(1) Defines "agritourism activity" as any activity which allows the general public for recreational, entertainment, or educational purposes to view or enjoy rural activities including, but not limited to, farming and ranching activities or historic, cultural, or natural attractions;

-(2) Defines "inherent risks of a registered agritourism activity" as dangers or conditions which are an integral part of an agritourism activity including the potential of a participant to act in a negligent manner that may contribute to injury to the participant or others;

-(3) Allows any person who is engaged in a business providing an agritourism activity to register with the Director of the Department of Agriculture as an AgriMissouri member;

-(4) Requires every registered agritourism operator to post and maintain signage at the agritourism location which contains a specified warning notice that there is no liability for certain injuries or the death of a participant in a registered agritourism activity;

-(5) Specifies that a registered agritourism operator is not liable for an injury to or the death of a participant resulting from the inherent risks of agritourism activities if the warning is posted as required unless the injury to the participant was by the operator's willful or wanton conduct, the operator had actual knowledge or should have known of a dangerous condition and does not make such dangerous condition known to a participant and the dangerous condition injures the participant or the operator fails to use that degree of care that an ordinarily careful and prudent person would use under the same or similar circumstances; and
+- (1) Defines "agritourism activity" as any activity which allows the general public for recreational, entertainment, or educational purposes to view or enjoy rural activities including, but not limited to, farming and ranching activities or historic, cultural, or natural attractions; - (2) Defines "inherent risks of a registered agritourism activity" as dangers or conditions which are an integral part of an agritourism activity including the potential of a participant to act in a negligent manner that may contribute to injury to the participant or others; - (3) Allows any person who is engaged in a business providing an agritourism activity to register with the Director of the Department of Agriculture as an AgriMissouri member; - (4) Requires every registered agritourism operator to post and maintain signage at the agritourism location which contains a specified warning notice that there is no liability for certain injuries or the death of a participant in a registered agritourism activity; - (5) Specifies that a registered agritourism operator is not liable for an injury to or the death of a participant resulting from the inherent risks of agritourism activities if the warning is posted as required unless the injury to the participant was by the operator's willful or wanton conduct, the operator had actual knowledge or should have known of a dangerous condition and does not make the dangerous condition known to a participant and the dangerous condition causes the participant to sustain injuries or the operator fails to use that degree of care that an ordinarily careful and prudent person would use under the same or similar circumstances; and

-(6) Specifies that the operator has an affirmative defense to liability if the injured person deliberately disregarded conspicuously posted signs, verbal instructions, or other warnings regarding safety measures during the activity or if any equipment, animals, or appliances used by the injured person during the activity were used in a manner or for a purpose other than that for which a reasonable person should have known they were intended.
+(6) Specifies that the operator has an affirmative defense to the liability if the injured person assumed the risk; deliberately disregarded conspicuously posted signs, verbal instructions, or other warnings regarding safety measures during the activity; or if any equipment, animals, or appliances used by the injured person during the activity were used in a manner or for a purpose other than that for which a reasonable person should have known they were intended.

-FISCAL NOTE: Estimated Net Effect on General Revenue Fund of a cost of Unknown less that \$100,000 in FY 2013, an income of \$0 to a cost to \$4,500,000 in FY 2014, and an income of \$0 to a cost of \$4,500,000 in FY 2015.
+FISCAL NOTE: Estimated Net Effect on General Revenue Fund of an income of \$0 to a cost of Unknown in FY 2013, a cost of Less than \$100,000 to greater than \$4,500,000 in FY 2014, and a cost of Less than \$100,000 to greater than \$4,500,000 in FY 2015.
 Estimated Net Cost on Other State Funds of Unknown greater than \$100,000 in FY 2013, FY 2014, and FY 2015.